 Who am I?

 The content here at 2Time Labs is mostly produced by me, Francis Wade, in collaboration with a number of colleagues around the world.
 I’m a Jamaican-American who has lived in both the US and the Caribbean for 20+ years apiece, and the President of Framework Consulting.
-We have a presence in both South Florida and Jamaica.
+We have a presence in South Florida, Jamaica and Trinidad and Tobago.

-If you’d like to learn more about me, and my journey through the Jamaican school system, Cornell University, AT&T Bell Laboratories and Hollywood, Florida, I have written a longer time management biography (in all of 4 pages) that explains the unusual path I took to arrive at this point.
+If you’d like to learn more about me, and my journey through the Jamaican school system, Cornell University, AT&T Bell Laboratories and Hollywood, Florida, I have written a longer time management biography (spanning all of 5 pages) that explains the unusual path I took to arrive at this point.